riaanduplessis/flocker/readme.md

 # Create a project with specific options
 docker run --rm ghcr.io/riaanduplessis/flocker flutter create --project-name myapp --org dev.flutter --android-language java --ios-language objc myapp
 ```

+## Building

+### Available Build Args

+ANDROID_TOOLS_URL - URL to download the Android SDK Tools from.
+BUILD_TOOLS_VER - Version of the Android SDK Build Tools to use.
+PLATFORM_VER - Version of the Android SDK Platform to use.

 ---